Thinking of buying a coffee machine this Christmas? Get the lowdown on the latest models to consider.

 If you like the sound of a coffee machine that froths for you, but aren’t keen on pods, take a look at the Breville One-Touch coffee machine, which uses ground coffee instead.

 Coffee machine buying guide – not sure about pods vs ground coffee?
-Our quick choosing tool and video can help you decide what type of machine is right for you
+We’ll help you decide what type of machine is right for you

 4. Lakeland 2-in-1 Coffee Pod Machine (£100)